Q. Do you recommend Pet Insurance?

 Q. What do I need to bring with me when I meet you and take my Puppy Home?

 A. It all depends how long the drive is home.
 If you have a one Hour drive then I would bring some water and a dish to drink from, you never know when traffic can get slowed up and you could be 4 hours getting home.
-Bring a leash to take the Puppy for a walk if you are delayed getting home.
+Bring a leash to take the Puppy for a walk if needed.
+If you're driving 4 hours to meet me the same is required, water and leash.

 Q. What will I need for hauling my Puppy home with me?

-A. Nothing but a vehicle and a passenger to help comfort the Puppy along the way.
+A. A vehicle and a passenger to help comfort the Puppy along the way, fresh water and water dish.

 Q. Why can't I use a crate for the ride home?

-Q. Where does my Puppy Sleep when we get home?
+Q. Where does my Puppy Sleep the first night at it's new home?

 Q. Why can't I let the Puppy lay beside my bed while I sleep.